The Google Search Engine

 - The number of other Web pages that link to the page in question: Google looks at how many Web pages link to a particular site to determine its relevance.

+Out of these three factors, the third is the most important.
 Because Google looks at links to a Web page as a vote, it's not easy to cheat the system.
-The best way to make sure your Web page is high up on Google's search results is to provide great content so that people will link back to your page.
+The best way to make sure your Web page is high on Google's search results is to provide great content so that other sites will link to your page.
 The more links your page gets, the higher its PageRank score will be.
 If you attract the attention of sites with a high PageRank score, your score will grow faster.